-- This website is run by John & Val Harrison who lived in Crewe, Cheshire until moving to a smallholding in N Wales near Penygroes.
+- This website is run by John & Val Harrison who lived in Crewe, Cheshire until moving to a smallholding in Snowdonia, near Caernarfon.

-- John is 62 years old and kept 2 allotments until finally achieving his dream of 3 acres in the country, his wife Val looks after the flower gardens and does the real work of storing and turning the produce into meals.
+- John is 64 years old and kept 2 allotments until finally achieving his dream of 3 acres in the country.
+His wife Val looks after the flower gardens and does the real work of storing and turning the produce into meals.